Beniah-Opong-Diallo/Check-in-Form/README.md

-# 🎓 TMHT Teens Search
+# 🎓 Data Search

-> A modern web application for tracking teen attendance and managing student information at The Master's House Teens Church.
+> A modern web application for tracking attendance and managing student information at The Master's House Teens Church.

 ## 📋 Overview

-TMHT Teens Search is a user-friendly application designed to help church administrators manage and track teen attendance, personal information, and generate reports efficiently.
+Data Search (formerly TMHT Teens Search) is a user-friendly application designed to help church administrators manage and track attendance, personal information, and generate reports efficiently.
 Built with modern web technologies and powered by Supabase backend.

 ## ✨ Features